The Liverpool ENslaved memorial schools' prize

 Until very recently, local historians denied the fact that enslaved Africans were brought to Liverpool.
 It is time to make fitting memorials to the enslaved Africans who lived and died here, some of them recorded in burial registers or runaway slave adverts, but there are no gravestones and often no names in the record, simply ‘a black’.

-The first memorial was unveiled in St Nicholas Churchyard in October 3rd 2020.
+The first memorial was unveiled in St Nicholas Churchyard on October 3rd 2020.
 This was a memorial to Abell who died in 1717 and is the first record of an enslaved African in Liverpool.
 A further memorial is being prepared to commemorate the lives of the nameless Africans who were kidnapped and sold into slavery and died in Liverpool.

-To enter, please indicate your interest by emailing: schoolsprize@liverpoolenslaved.com
+To enter, please indicate your interest by emailing: schoolsprize@liverpoolenslaved.com and send your submission by 14th July 2024.
+Prizes will be awarded in October 2024.